10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 - Consider stakeholder mapping to identify the people involved in the supply chain.
 These free online resources show how to do this.
 When conducting the stakeholder mapping, speak to as many people as possible in order to obtain the fullest possible picture of the situation.

 - Obtain specific information on the ratio of women to men involved in different activities, as well as the presence of ethnic minorities.
 Global companies are interested in promoting the participation of women and indigenous/ethnic minorities.
 If many people from these groups are involved in your supply chain, it could be a positive feature of your business.
-For an example, see the British cosmetics retailer LUSH.
+As an example, the British cosmetics retailer LUSH works directly with women’s co-operatives and indigenous groups to source fair trade ingredients such as cocoa butter and argan oil.
+The Body Shop has also long promoted gender equity and indigenous inclusion through its Community Fair Trade programme.
+They source from marginalised groups in Ghana, Nepal and Nicaragua.
+Another leading retailer, Sephora, launched its Sephora Accelerate initiative to support women and minority-owned beauty brands, and it audits the diversity and equity performance of its suppliers more and more often.

 - Reach out to your clients in the European market to review options for joint action on larger issues relating to social responsibility.